Durbin Unveils 2012 Financial Services, General Government Appropriations Bill

 Consumer Product Safety Commission:

-The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of serious injury or death from thousands of types of consumer products under the agency's jurisdiction.
-The CPSC's work to ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters, and household chemicals - contributed significantly to the 30 percent decline in the rate of deaths and injuries associated with consumer products over the past 30 years.
+The U.S. Consumer Product Safety Commission is the nation’s leading consumer protection watchdog, charged with protecting the public from unreasonable risks of serious injury or death from thousands of types of consumer products.
+The CPSC's work to ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters, and household chemicals - contributed significantly to the dramatic decline consumer products injuries and deaths over the past 30 years.

-The bill allocates $118.6 million to the CPSC, an increase of $.4 million over last year’s enacted level.
-The additional funding is to be used to carry out the requirements of the Consumer Product Safety Improvement Act.
+The bill allocates $114.5 million to the CPSC to carry out the requirements of the Consumer Product Safety Improvement Act.

 Department of Treasury:

-- Community Development Financial Institutions (CDFI) Fund: The bill provides $302 million; an increase of $135 million over the last year’s enacted level.
+- Community Development Financial Institutions (CDFI) Fund: The bill provides $200 million; a decrease of $27 million from last year’s enacted level.
 CDFI grants support financial services to underserved communities, including lending and investment in affordable housing, small business, and community development.

 Executive Office of the President:

-- Office of National Drug Control Policy: The bill proposes $443.8 million in funding for the office responsible for the policies, priorities, and objectives of the Nation's drug control programs.
-This is a 3.7% increase over FY10’s enacted level.
+- Office of National Drug Control Policy: The bill proposes $359.3 million in funding for the office responsible for the policies, priorities, and objectives of the Nation's drug control programs.

 The District of Columbia:

-$739 million in Federal payments, a $13 million (1.8%) decrease from the FY10 enacted level.
-The bill also approves the District’s local budget of $10.4 billion.
+$658.1 million in Federal payments, a $40.6 million decrease from the FY11 enacted level.
+The bill also approves the District’s local budget of $10.9 billion.

-The subcommittee’s follows the spending guidance of $25.4 billion in discretionary budget authority in addition to $22.8 billion in mandatory spending.
-This is a $905.2 million increase (3.6%) in discretionary funding over last year’s level.
+The subcommittee’s follows the spending guidance of $21.731 billion in discretionary budget authority in addition to $21.7 billion in mandatory spending.

 Previous Article Next Article